 Other then asking for my help with turning on gas burners, he did it all.
 He decided on the menu, cleaned all the pots he needed, and cut a head of cabbage with my Japanese cleaver.
 At one point I asked

-Many of you know that I’m a big fan of food combining.
-This is something I learned how to do when I was on B.E.D to heal yeast overgrowth and now years later continue to do with each meal.
-Practicing this one principle each time I eat is one of the reasons why I rarely get bloated or have stomach issues.
+I’m a fan of food combining; something I learned of while on B.E.D to heal yeast overgrowth.
+Now, years later I continue to do this with most of my meals and I swear by practicing this one principle is the main reason I rarely feel bloated or get stomach issues.

-Proper food combining happens when you eat foods that are compatible with each other.
-That go well with each other.
-In nerdy terms of digestive chemistry the term proper food combining means”what foods to eat with what”.
+Proper food combining happens when you eat compatible foods (a.k.a. go well with each other).
+In nerdy terms of digestive chemistry the term proper food combining means “what foods to eat with what”.

 Different food groups (starches, protein, fruit) require different digestion times and different gastric juices to break ’em down.
 Sound complicated?
 It’s not!
-I’ve been food combining for years.
-So do my kids 🙂
+I’ve food combined for years, so do my kids 🙂